Central Illinois Regional Airport

-History
+First airfield in Normal

-The airport dates to the spring of 1927, when farmer Herman Will opened a 70-plus-acre tract in rural Normal Township.
-Bordering the field to the west was the recently paved Illinois 2 (today U.S. 51/Main Street), and to the east was the Illinois Central Railroad (today Constitution Trail).
-Along the IC, at the northeast corner of the airport grounds, was Kerrick, a busy grain elevator station that remains a local landmark.
+The origins of an airport in the Bloomington-Normal community dates back to 1927, when farmer Herman Will opened a 70-plus-acre tract in rural Normal Township.
+Bordering the field to the west was the recently paved Illinois 2 (today U.S. 51/Main Street), and to the east was the Illinois Central Railroad (today Constitution Trail) and where the Kerrick grain elevator once stood.
 The Bloomington Flying Club helped rally the general public and local leaders behind the economic promise of "heavier-than-air" flight.
 The club owned a "Jenny"-type open-cockpit biplane, and the non-profit organization evidently helped pay for both the construction of a hangar and day-to-day operations of the field.
 Will offered to rent the field to the city of Bloomington for $1,000 a year, but there was little enthusiasm for a municipally owned or operated airport.
-In 1928, the Normal field featured a six-plane hangar, fueling pump, wind cone, a circle of crushed stone 100-feet in diameter (the purpose of which was to identify the field from the air), and 75 acres of "comparatively level ground."
+In 1928, the Normal field featured a six-plane hangar, fueling pump, wind cone, a circle of crushed stone 100-feet in diameter (the purpose of which was to identify the field from the air), and 75 acres of "comparatively level ground".

-The airport dedication was held on May 30, 1928, and witnessed by some 10,000 area residents.
-Local and visiting pilots staged an air show of "stunts and jumps and aerial tricks," according to The Pantagraph.
+The airfield dedication was held on May 30, 1928, and witnessed by some 10,000 area residents.
+Local and visiting pilots staged an air show of "stunts and jumps and aerial tricks", according to The Pantagraph.
 There was "premier" stunt pilot Steve Lacey, representing the Air King factory in Lomax, Illinois, and Bloomington-raised escape artist Nathan B. Winslow, who thrilled spectators by freeing himself from a straight jacket during flight.
 A few weeks after the dedication, the U.S. Department of Commerce placed the Normal field on its list of officially recognized airports.

-The following summer, on July 11, 1929, a larger crowd, estimated at 15,000, gathered at the airfield for the Central Illinois Air Derby.
-Billed at the time as the greatest such event in Illinois outside of Chicago, the show included four U.S. Army "ships" from Chanute Field in Rantoul, civilian aviators from places like Aurora, Champaign, Joliet and Kankakee, aerial "stunting" contests and races, parachutists and an air parade over downtown Bloomington.
+The following summer, on July 11, 1929, a larger crowd (est 10,000) gathered at the airfield for the Central Illinois Air Derby which was billed at the time as the greatest such event in Illinois outside of Chicago.

-Despite the efforts of local aviation enthusiasts and the business community, attempts to establish long-term passenger service at the Normal field ended in failure.
-In the fall of 1931, Century Air Lines added Bloomington to its Chicago-to-St. Louis route, and the little grassy square (recently enlarged by 35 acres) now served as an aerial portal to the wider world.
+In 1931, Century Air Lines added Bloomington to its Chicago-to-St. Louis route.
 Unfortunately the wet winter of 1931-1932 made the field too mushy for the carrier's Stinson tri-motor airplanes.
-The following spring, American Airways assumed Century's role, but after only two days (May 1–2) the company terminated service to the little airfield, and once more Bloomington lost its place on the air map.
+The following spring, American Airways assumed Century's role, but after only two days (May 1–2) the company terminated service.
+Nothing survives of the old Normal airfield, but a historic marker near the north end of Constitution Trail commemorates the site.
+The marker is on the trail's west side near a Rivian Automotive warehouse.